Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `sku`

 The pricing tier of this API Management service.
+Default is Premium.

 - Required: No
 - Type: string